 Below you can click on a document which shows the British Values that have been explicity taught through use of Picture News.
 This document will be updated on a half termly basis.

-Democracy is an important value at our school.
+Democracy is an important value at our school and is one of our three curriculum drivers.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils have the opportunity to air their thoughts and ideas through our 2 councils: School Council and Eco Council and through regular questionnaires and surveys.
 The School Councillors and Eco Councillors are appointed through a pupil/peer voting system, reflecting our current British electoral system and demonstrating democracy in action.

 The Rule of Law: